Writing is a critical skill, and it's only going to become more important in the future. That's why David Perell started Write of Passage.

 At 19 years old, David Perell was living in New York City.
 He spent any time outside of his internship weaving amongst the skyscrapers, wondering when he was going to get in on the action he knew the city had to offer.

 With that drive in mind, he started talking to people.
-He interviewed friends who loved to golf and folks at conferences he had met through the Internet: “And it just ended up becoming a magnificent way to learn.
+He interviewed friends who loved to write online about golf and folks at conferences he had met through the Internet: “And it just ended up becoming a magnificent way to learn.
 I looked at the richness and the texture and the fulfillment of the conversations that I was having over interviews.
 Contrast that to the delirious boredom that I felt in my classes and college, and I just said to hell with school to hell with traditional education,” Perell notes.

 Now, seven years later, a 26-year old David hosts one of the most notable (and popular) live courses on the web, Write of Passage.
 It's routinely sold out, but that hasn't stopped eager prospective learners from lining up (virtually, of course) on David's waitlist to hear how a non-traditional-writer-turned-live-course-entrepreneur manages to say the right things in the right way.